If there is one thing that Covid-19 has taught me……

 But we are out of lock-down so why does it matter?

-The press is reporting that more people than ever have taken up gardening in the last 3 months, but why?
+The press is reporting that more people than ever have taken up gardening, but why?

 And with gardening you are getting physical exercise, which is very important.
 You’re being physically active while getting that connection with nature.

 “It’s being outside and away from everything.
 You’re engaging with something completely separate.
 You’re thinking about your plants, you’re digging in the soil, you might even be able to hear some water flowing.